Such Brave Girls

-Such Brave Girls is a British sitcom about a dysfunctional single-parent family created by Kat Sadler for BBC Three.
+Such Brave Girls is a British television sitcom about a dysfunctional single-parent family created by Kat Sadler for BBC Three.
 It stars Sadler, with Louise Brealey and Lizzie Davidson.
 It is directed by Simon Bird and produced by A24 with Various Artists Ltd. The first series was released on 22 November 2023.
 The second series ran from 3 July 2025 with all episodes released on BBC iPlayer.
+A third series was commissioned in May 2026.

-Sadler has described the series as being a “family sitcom about trauma”, but that it’s also about “being narcissistic losers who are pathetically obsessed with what people think about us.”
+Sadler has described the series as an "angry sitcom about three women trying their absolute best to bend the very warped world we live in to their advantage.
+It’s about the narcissism we cling to in the face of unrelenting stress, the shared delusion of hope and the politics of sex and money and power.
+But it’s also a light hearted sitcom that really needs you to laugh".

 Synopsis

 Deb, a forty-something single mother, is trying to rebuild her life with her boyfriend Dev.
 Her two adult daughters, Josie and Billie, still live with her and complicate her life.
+She wants them to be married off as soon as possible.

 The older sibling, Josie, is navigating mental illness and her sexual identity.
+She is engaged to Seb.
 Her young sister, Billie, is in toxic relationships.